brailcom/speechd/README.overview.md

 form language_COUNTRY or a language code followed by a number, for instance.

-The language code associated to each name is listed alongside it between parenthesis, like (fr) for French.
+The language code associated to each name is listed alongside it between parenthesis, like (fr-FR) for French from France.

 Where to look at in case of a sound or speech issue
 ---------------------------------------------------